Emmanuelle Guyon, the mirror of your emotions

 Onyx jewelry samples

-Gaia, tribal African mask necklace in silver and onyx
+Gaia, tribal african mask necklace in silver and onyx

-165.00 Euros
+165.00 Euros 115.00 Euros

 Columbine, flowers language engraved ring in sterling silver and onyx